 for Chapter 11 in the Federal Bankruptcy Court in Delaware.
 On March 16, 2021, the Bankruptcy Court entered an Order Provisionally Appointing

 Mr. Frankel to serve as the Legal Representative for Future Claimants.

 Mr. Frankel served as a member of the Board of Directors of Pittsburgh Corning Corporation and Pittsburgh Corning Europe, from March, 2016 until the sale of the companies

 to Owens Corning in June, 2017.

-As an integral part of the restructuring practice, Mr. Frankel has counseled public and private companies as well as wealthy families in connection with governance policies.
+As an integral part of the restructuring practice, Mr. Frankel has counseled clients, including wealthy families in connection with governance policies.

-Mr. Frankel has extensive experience representing public and private companies in connection with Chapter 11 cases and out-of-court restructurings including clients in the gaming,
+Mr. Frankel has extensive experience representing various parties in connection with Chapter 11 cases and out-of-court restructurings including clients in the gaming,

 real estate, manufacturing, distribution, energy, telecommunications and service industries.
 He has counseled clients regarding various aspects of mass-tort liabilities.

 Chambers Global recognizes Mr. Frankel for his all-encompassing bankruptcy expertise and experience and also notes that Sources